jamespwilliams/strictbash/README.md

 Also, with one flag, `strictbash` allows you to pass your script through [shellcheck](https://github.com/koalaman/shellcheck) before it's run.

+`strictbash` is an experiment and probably shouldn't be used in production :).

 <p align="center">
 <img src="https://github.com/jamespwilliams/strictbash/raw/main/screenshots/no-options.png" width=400>
 <p align="center"><i>Default strictbash usage</i></p>